Vezarachan/LearingNotes/English/ShortWritings/short_writings_201907.md

 Those who are capable/able to ~afford challenges~ **imposed by** competitions **of all kinds/quarters/sources** in life and **resist the temptation to** give up constitute/compose a small proportion/the minority of average college students **on campus**.

-Of the many values that hold civilization together-honesty, kindness, and so on-accountability may be the most important of all.
+Of the mrany values that hold civilization together-honesty, kindness, and so on-accountability may be the most important of all.

 Of the great deal/host of elements/factors that underlie/compose/constitute an integrated man, sound mental health, the source of good manners, has a great possibility to be/is very likely to be/has every prospect to be the most important of all.